lvjiaxuan/vscode-eslint-disable/README.md

 ## Features

-- [x] Based on eslint's results of current file.
+- [x] Based on ESlint's results of current file.
 - [x] Select one or multiple lines, and disable it with:
   - [x] The editor context menu.
   - [x] Cmd(`eslint-disable.disableIT`).